Medicare Enrolled

 Summary

-Dr. Martinez-Salas is a clinical cardiology specialist, with above-average Medicare volume (top 2% in FL), and low-engagement industry engagement, with 20 years of practice experience.
+Dr. Martinez-Salas is a clinical cardiology specialist, with above-average Medicare volume (top 2% in FL), with low-engagement industry engagement, with 20 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →